akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

-## Chapter 1 — The geese know a stranger’s fear
+## Chapter 1 ⬩ The geese know a stranger’s fear

-Beatrice bounded across the meadow, crying, her legs driven forward by a flock of geese, gander leading the charge, hissing at the intruder, neck low, wings half-spread, leading the furious chase.
+Beatrice bounded across the meadow, crying, her legs driven forward by a flock of geese, the gander hissing at the intruder, neck low, wings half-spread, leading the furious chase.

 Her mother and father were nowhere in sight.